community-z-users/czt/dev/src/site/markdown/eclipse/index.md

 When building `ui` project, it can fail with the following error:
 `Request to merge when 'filtering' is not identical`.
-It seems to be an issue with Maven Eclipse plug-in.
+It seems to be an issue with Maven Eclipse plugin.
 A workaround is to use version 2.6 of the plugin.
 So resume the build with this plugin version:

 	mvn org.apache.maven.plugins:maven-eclipse-plugin:2.6:eclipse -DdownloadSources -DdownloadJavadocs -rf :ui